 Thus, calling a serious auto collision an “accident” is arguably misleading.
 It implies that nobody is responsible for what happened.
 Surely, a drunk or distracted driver who hits somebody did not specifically mean for the crash to happen.
 But their actions fell beneath the duty of care they owed other people on the road, and they are liable for their victims’ financial damages.

 Indeed, only about 6 percent of crashes are the result of forces beyond anyone’s control, such as sudden mechanical problems and severe weather, The New York Times reports.
 This is why many safety advocates are calling for an end to the term “car accident.”

 They say that one reason fatal car wrecks continue to be a growing problem in the U.S. is that the public is relatively apathetic about it.
 And one reason for that is that calling them “accidents” suggests, perhaps subconsciously, that nothing can be done to stop them.

 Whatever term you use to describe your wreck, the injuries you suffered could be terribly painful and long-lasting.
-Contact our auto accident lawyer Los Angeles for the compensation you deserve from the parties that injuries.
+Contact our lawyer in Los Angeles for the compensation you deserve from the parties that injuries.